Skip to content

 Another thing that successful business sites need is success in the search engines.
 Over recent years we have seen the rapid growth of experts offering “search engine optimisation”.
 So, many a poor business person has spent a couple of thousand pounds or dollars or euros having a web site made, only to be presented with another bunch of bills for optimising it for Google and other search engines.

-So will we see the end of small web sites?
+So will we see the end of small websites?
 Quite possibly.
 People will become more and more expert in the art of the Tweet, the craft of using Facebook and the science of blogging.
-These applications can work a lot faster and more effectively that the old HTML page.
+These applications can work a lot faster and more effectively than the old HTML page.

 Blogging and web sites